 What requirements does a student have to meet to receive articulated credit?

-To be eligible for articulated credit, a student must:
+To be eligible for articulated credit, a student must have:

-- 1. Have a letter grade of a "B" or better (80%) for coursework that is articulated. - 2.
-Complete the STLCC admissions application and request a copy of their official high school transcript be sent to the appropriate campus Admissions office. - 3.
-Meet with a STLCC academic advisor and identify themselves as having articulated credit earned while in high school. - 4.
-Complete 6 credit hours of college-level coursework towards an Associate in Applied Science degree or certificate program at STLCC with a 2.0 GPA or higher.
+- 1) Received a letter grade of "B" or higher for high school coursework that is articulated. - 2) Submitted an STLCC application for admission along with an official high school transcript to the appropriate campus Admissions office. - 3) Identify themselves as having earned articulated credit while enrolled in high school when meeting with an academic advisor, counselor, recruiter, or CTE retention specialist. - 4) Completed at least one (1) credit hour of college-level coursework towards an Associate of Applied Science degree or certificate program at STLCC with a 2.0 GPA or higher.

-What is the deadline for having articulated credit applied to a student's STLCC transcript?
+What is the deadline to apply articulated credit(s) to a student's STLCCtranscript?
 Students must meet eligibility for articulated credit within three years of graduation from high school.